mezzio/mezzio/docs/book/v3/features/helpers/url-helper.md

 > ### Signature changes
 >
 > The signature listed above is current as of version 3.0.0 of
-> zendframework/zend-expressive-helpers.
+> mezzio/mezzio-helpers.
 Prior to that version, the helper only
 > accepted the route name and route parameters.

 ### Other methods available

-- `getRouteResult() : ?Zend\Expressive\Router\RouteResult` (since
+- `getRouteResult() : ?Mezzio\Router\RouteResult` (since
-  zend-expressive-helpers 5.2.0): if you want access to the result of routing — and, consequently, the matched route name, matched route parameters, and matched route — you can use this method.
+  mezzio-helpers 5.2.0): if you want access to the result of routing — and, consequently, the matched route name, matched route parameters, and matched route — you can use this method.
 The method returns `null` if no route result has been injected yet — which typically happens in the